Table of updates and amendments

 |31-50 yr||460-920 mg/day||(20-40 mmol)|

-Rationale: During pregnancy there is a small increase in extracellular fluid, but as the AI for women was set generously, there should be no additional requirement in pregnancy.
+Rationale: The AIs for pregnancy were not reviewed in the 2017 update.
+During pregnancy there is a small increase in extracellular fluid, but as the AI for women was set generously, there should be no additional requirement in pregnancy.

 |14-18 yr||460-920 mg/day||(20-40 mmol)|